zudi-lin/pytorch_connectomics/docs/source/notes/installation.rst

     module load cuda cudnn

-if you only want to install pytorch_connectomics as a Python library without clone the repository with all the pre-defined configuration files, please use ``pip`` to directly install the library from GitHub:
+If you only want to install pytorch_connectomics as a Python library without clone the repository with all the pre-defined configuration files, please use ``pip`` to directly install it from GitHub:

 .. code-block:: console

     pip install git+https://github.com/zudi-lin/pytorch_connectomics.git

 .. note::